Alphabetical List Of All Patterns

 Apply the role pattern to external contractors.

-- Test Arguments Qualify as Objections
+- Test if Arguments Qualify as Objections

 Utilize your limited time and resources wisely by testing if arguments qualify as objections and only acting on those that do.

-- Timebox Activities
+- Time-box Activities

-Set a time constraint to stay focused, bring consciousness to the time you have and how you use it.
+Set a time constraint to stay focused, bring consciousness to the time you have, and how you use it.

 - Visualize Work

-Maintain a system that allows all stakeholders to review the state of all work items currently pending, in progress or complete.
+Maintain a system that allows all stakeholders to review the state of all work items currently pending, in progress, or complete.